 - since separation, members of the applicant’s family have purchased groceries for the applicant and certain of the children’s extracurricular activities have stopped.

 Those circumstances were alleged to relate to the care, welfare & development of children for which she would suffer hardship & included also her loss of opportunity to earn an income due to care of the children.

 The Husband’s submitted that the agreement contemplated children & increased her entitlement in that circumstance and that it was implicit in the agreement that the Wife would be responsible for the children.
 He said that there were therefore no changed circumstances constituted by the extent to which she was responsible for the children.

 The court adopted the approach in Fewster & Drake and held:

-- The births of the children is a material change in circumstances for purpose of 90K(1)(d); and
+- The births of the children are a material change in circumstances for purpose of 90K(1)(d); and

-- The mere fact that the agreement recorded the parties contemplation of children was by no means determinative.
+- The mere fact that the agreement recorded the party’s contemplation of children was by no means determinative.